Psynicolas/psynicolas.github.io/README.md

 - Presentation: COEDU22 Socio Emotional Learning: https://www.youtube.com/watch?v=pJoHfEhnP64&ab_channel=Fundaci%C3%B3nCaserta
 - Interview: Back when I was interviewed by Biobio: https://www.biobiochile.cl/biobiotv/programas/la-vida-misma/2019/07/30/beneficios-del-aburrimiento-en-los-ninos.shtml

-Include a list of your most notable presentations, such as conference talks or invited lectures, with links to the slides or recording if available.

 ## Contact

 If you have any questions or would like to discuss potential collaborations or opportunities, please feel free to reach out to me at fernandez.h.nicolas@gmail.com.
 You can also find me on https://www.linkedin.com/in/nicolas-fernandez-a6596171/.